ajv-validator/ajv/README.md

 Keyword definition is an object with the following properties:

+- _keyword_: keyword name string
 - _type_: optional string or array of strings with data type(s) that the keyword applies to.
 If not present, the keyword will apply to all types.
+- _schemaType_: optional string or array of strings with the required schema type
+- _code_: function to generate code, used for all pre-defined keywords
 - _validate_: validating function
 - _compile_: compiling function
 - _macro_: macro function
-- _inline_: compiling function that returns code (as string)
+- _error_: optional error definition object
 - _schema_: an optional `false` value used with "validate" keyword to not pass schema
 - _metaSchema_: an optional meta-schema for keyword schema
 - _dependencies_: an optional list of properties that must be present in the parent schema - it will be checked during schema compilation
+- _implements_: an optional list of keyword names to reserve that this keyword implements
 - _modifying_: `true` MUST be passed if keyword modifies data
-- _statements_: `true` can be passed in case inline keyword generates statements (as opposed to expression)
 - _valid_: pass `true`/`false` to pre-define validation result, the result returned from validation function will be ignored.
 This option cannot be used with macro keywords.
-- _\$data_: an optional `true` value to support [\$data reference](#data-reference) as the value of custom keyword.
+- _\$data_: an optional `true` value to support [\$data reference](#data-reference) as the value of keyword.
 The reference will be resolved at validation time.
 If the keyword has meta-schema it would be extended to allow $data and it will be used to validate the resolved value.
-Supporting $data reference requires that keyword has validating function (as the only option or in addition to compile, macro or inline function).
+Supporting $data reference requires that keyword has _code_ or _validate_ function (the latter can be used in addition to _compile_ or _macro_).
+- _\$dataError_: optional error definition for invalid \$data schema
 - _async_: an optional `true` value if the validation function is asynchronous (whether it is compiled or passed in _validate_ property); in this case it should return a promise that resolves with a value `true` or `false`.
 This option is ignored in case of "macro" and "inline" keywords.
 - _errors_: an optional boolean or string `"full"` indicating whether keyword returns errors.
 If this property is not set Ajv will determine if the errors were set in case of failed validation.

-_compile_, _macro_ and _inline_ are mutually exclusive, only one should be used at a time. _validate_ can be used separately or in addition to them to support \$data reference.
+_compile_, _macro_ and _code_ are mutually exclusive, only one should be used at a time. _validate_ can be used separately or in addition to _compile_ or _macro_ to support \$data reference.

 **Please note**: If the keyword is validating data type that is different from the type(s) in its definition, the validation function will not be called (and expanded macro will not be used), so there is no need to check for data type inside validation function or inside schema returned by macro function (unless you want to enforce a specific type and for some reason do not want to use a separate `type` keyword for that).
 In the same way as standard keywords work, if the keyword does not apply to the data type being validated, the validation of this keyword will succeed.

-See [Defining custom keywords](#defining-custom-keywords) for more details.
+See [User defined keywords](#user-defined-keywords) for more details.

 ##### .getKeyword(String keyword) -&gt; Object|Boolean

-Returns custom keyword definition, `true` for pre-defined keywords and `false` if the keyword is unknown.
+Returns keyword definition, `false` if the keyword is unknown.

 ##### .removeKeyword(String keyword) -&gt; Ajv

-Removes custom or pre-defined keyword so you can redefine them.
+Removes added or pre-defined keyword so you can redefine them.

 While this method can be used to extend pre-defined keywords, it can also be used to completely change their meaning - it may lead to unexpected results.